yell0wsuit/pyspotlightarchiver/README.md

   - After the third chunk, it waits 15 seconds.
   - ...and so on.

-  The maximum delay is 180 seconds to avoid waiting too long while balancing the rate limit.
-This approach helps avoid sending too many requests in a short period of time and reduces the risk of hitting API rate limits.
+  The delay is capped at 180 seconds to prevent excessive waiting while balancing the rate limit.
+This strategy minimizes the number of requests sent in a short timeframe, thereby lowering the chance of exceeding API rate limits.

-- After downloading images, the tool will save images URLs and their phashes to the database.
+- Once images are downloaded, the tool records their URLs and perceptual hashes in a SQLite database.
-  - The database is stored in the `.cache/downloaded_images.sqlite` file.
+  - This database is located at `.cache/downloaded_images.sqlite` in the current working directory.
-  - It is used to avoid downloading the same image multiple times.
+  - It helps prevent the re-downloading of identical images.
-  - It is also used to check for potential duplicates, and logs in the `phash_duplicates_report.md` file.
+  - Additionally, it identifies potential duplicates and logs them in the `phash_duplicates_report.md` file in the current working directory.

 ## License